shanerowden/echostyle/README.md

 ## EchoStyle objects

-Theser are based in this:
+These are based in this:

 ```
     COLORCODE = {